Apollon77/ioBroker.hue-sync-box/README.md

    ![name_ip_token](admin/media/name_ip_token.png)
 4. Click on the button `register box` a new window will open, where you can register the box (see below)
    ![registration](admin/media/registration.png)
-5. As soon as the button `registration` is pressed, the process starts, then you have 5 seconds to press the button on the box and hold it for about 3 seconds until the LED flashes green. (see below)
+5. As soon as the button `registration` is pressed, the process starts, then you have 30 seconds to press the button on the box and hold it for about 3 seconds until the LED flashes green. (see below)
    ![registration](admin/media/registration_timer.png)
-6. as soon as the LED is flashing green, you have to click on the button 'Next' and you will get the token displayed, and it will be entered automatically in the token field.
-In the field Token. (see below)
+6. After you release the device key, after a few seconds will be displayed the token and inserted into the field. (see below)
    ![token](admin/media/registration_successful.png)
    ![token](admin/media/token.png)
 7. Now you can click on the button `add` and the box will be added, then you just have to click on the button `save` to save the config.